TarasenkoElena/RapidPay/README.md

 # RapidPay

-run `docker-compose up` in directory to start redis, before running the pplication
+run `docker-compose up` in directory to start redis, before running the application